cakramediadata2022/cflow/docs/channel-manager/general/room-type.md

 # Room Type

-Menu **Room Type** adalah pusat pengelolaan tipe kamar yang akan digunakan sebagai dasar untuk inventory management dan distribusi ke berbagai OTA.
-Setiap room type yang dibuat akan otomatis tersedia di menu Inventory untuk pengelolaan ketersediaan dan harga.
+The **Room Type** menu is the center for managing room types that will be used as the basis for inventory management and distribution to various OTAs.
+Each room type created will automatically be available in the Inventory menu for availability and price management.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';